rotorlab/database-kotlin/README.md

     Database.sync(path);
 }
 ```
+### onChanged
-- onChanged: Called in two situations, when some device has made changes on the same object and when `listen` method is called and the object is cached.
+Called in two situations, when some device has made changes on the same object and when `listen` method is called and the object is cached.
 Database library pass the object up to date as parameter.
 ```java
 @Override
 public void onChanged(ObjectA objectA) {